-You can now either generate a new machine image from the scan or import the scan as an appliance template.
+You can now carry out a black box or a white box migration.
+For black box migration, you generate a new machine image from the scan.
+For white box migration, you must first import the scan as an appliance template.

-5.4.6 Generate an Image from Scan
+5.4.5 Generate an Image (Black Box Migration)